Bellwether Dalmatian FAQs about the breed

 No. Dalmatians are a long lived breed and enjoy good health when properly cared for.
 They routinely live to be 12-14 years old and can live to be 15-16 even 17 years of age.
 As with all purebred dogs, there are certain breed specific conditions to be aware of, most notably for the Dalmatian is the possibility of unilateral hearing (hearing in only one ear) or, on occasion, deafness and the possibility of forming urinary crystals or stones in the bladder.

 I am an equestrian and am looking for a dog that can come with me to the farm and to horse shows.
 How are Dalmatians with new people, children and other animals especially horses?
 I would like to be able to have my dog off leash.

 We are an equestrian family and have been bringing our Dals to horse shows since they were pups.
 The Dalmatian has historically lived and worked amongst and around horses for hundreds of years and the equestrian lifestyle is in their blood, they have an affinity for horses and barn life.
 Dalmatians are friendly with other animals and new people both young and old.
 They readily greet a new person but save true “lovely affection” for family and familiar friends.

-We discourage and are not in favor of having any dog loose/off leash in a crowded public place like a horse show.
+We discourage having any dog loose/off leash in a crowded public place like a horse show.
 With proper obedience training under your belt- including a solid recall, and in a safe local– like a barn in the country well away from from cars and the road or on a “back woods” trail ride, off lead at the appropriate age to allow for young growth (no excessive exercise or formal conditioning until at least 18 months) is lots of fun.